Confirmation of Acceptance for Studies (CAS)

 When should I request a CAS if my Student visa is due to expire soon?

 If your current Student visa is due to expire soon, then you will need to start preparing your visa documents for your CAS Request now.
-Please follow the steps below to submit your online CAS Request Form to the IST.
+Please follow the steps above to submit your online CAS Request Form to the IST.

-Please note that we can start assessing your CAS Request up to three months before your current visa expiry date or prior to your intended return date for study (if outside UK).
+Please note that we can start assessing your CAS Request up to three months before your current visa expiry date or prior to your intended return date for study (if outside the UK).

 What is the IST process for dealing with CAS Requests?